mvakili96/ChipIn/docs/COMMANDS.md

 ```bash
 curl -X DELETE http://localhost/groups/<group_id>
 ```
-it deletes the entire group from database.
+it deletes the entire group, its corresponding expenses, and all associated settlements from the database.

 ## Expense Commands
 In order to add an expense: